Your London Travel Blog Guide

 From exploring the city from above at the London Eye to uncovering treasures in the British Museum to meeting your favourite celebrity at Madame Tussauds there is nothing you won’t enjoy about London.

 London is known worldwide for its iconic theatre scene, visiting the city to watch a play or performance is one of the must things to do while in London.
 From famous musicals to West End shows, the London theatre scene is one of the most diverse in the world.

-The shows you’ll see in London are out of this world and is enough to make a trip to the city.
-London’s Theatre is a huge part of the city’s identity and not to be missed.
+The shows you’ll see in London are out of this world and are enough to make a trip to the city.
+London’s Theatre is a huge part of the city’s identity and is not to be missed.

-The food scene in London is really something special, incredibly diverse range of restaurants that cater for literally everything.
+The food scene in London is really something special, with an incredibly diverse range of restaurants that cater for literally everything.
 The food scene is constantly evolving just like the city.